OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   It's best to use the ``--fragment`` and/or ``--mssfix`` options to deal with MTU sizing issues.

-  Note: Depending on the platform, the operating system allows to receive packets larger than ``tun-mtu`` (e.g. Linux and FreeBSD) but other platforms (like macOS) limit received packets to the same size as the MTU.
+  Note: Depending on the platform, the operating system allows one to receive packets larger than ``tun-mtu`` (e.g. Linux and FreeBSD) but other platforms (like macOS) limit received packets to the same size as the MTU.